 Most car accidents are caused by poor driving.
 If you have been the victim of a car accident for which you were not to blame, the chances are that another driver’s negligence caused the accident.
 If you think you can prove that this driver was at fault, you may have a reasonable chance of obtaining compensation from the driver’s insurance provider.
 You need to speak with an experienced car accident attorney in order to obtain maximum compensation.

-But what if the accident had nothing to do with any other driver?
+But, what if the accident had nothing to do with any other driver?
 It wasn’t your fault.
 It wasn’t another driver’s fault.
-No-one was drunk, tired, speeding, had defective brakes or tires.
-No-one was using their cell phone or texting someone.
+No one was drunk, tired, speeding, or had defective brakes or tires.
+No one was using their cell phone or texting someone.
 A minority of accidents have another cause altogether.
 They are caused by poor road design or poor road maintenance.
 If you have been injured because of either of these two reasons, then you may be able to still claim compensation, but your claim will have to be addressed to the correct agency responsible.
-This may be a private company, but more likely it could be a city, county, state or federal government agency.
+This may be a private company, but more likely it could be a city, county, state, or federal government agency.

 Personal injury claims against any government agency are not handled the same way as a claim against a private individual or organization.
 You are advised to contact a Jackson car accident attorney if you have been injured because of a poor road design or poor road maintenance reason as you will need to file your claim faster and with adequate documentation.

 Some examples of poor road design and maintenance

 - Missing or damaged guardrails (some have never been fitted)

 - Debris on the highway was not cleared away fast enough

 - Construction equipment is left haphazardly in the roadway

 - Uneven surface, potholes, or cracks in the road

 - Drop-offs too close to the road edge